Nepalcem/goostrack_front/README.md

-  ##### Created with ❤️ by the Task Planner team.
+  ##### Created with ❤️ by the GooseTrack team.
 We believe this application will be a valuable asset in helping you regain control of your tasks and become more organized and productive!